Accessibility

 We list opportunities and events on the website, many of which have similar or identical titles.
 This means that the same link text may be used multiple times on one page, if, for example, there are multiple opportunities available in Oxfordshire for Apprentice Chef, or multiple Open Days for different educational establishments.

 A small amount of content provided is only available in PDF or other formats.
 These documents may not be structured so that they are clearly accessible to a screen reader.
-These PDFs are regularly reviewed and they are reviewed to be fully accessible and/or their core content is duplicated on fully accessible html pages.
+These PDFs are regularly reviewed to ensure as far as possible that they are fully accessible and/or their core content is duplicated on fully accessible html pages.
 In recognition of their value to many of our readers we will continue to use PDF documents where there is a clear reason for their use.

 Our cookie notice is dismissible but may create small accessibility errors (Page does not start with a level 1 heading, skip to main content is not first content seen, text not included in an ARIA landmark) when it is shown.
-We commit to improving this during redesign work later this year (2025).
+Dismissing the cookie banner resolves this issue, and we commit to improving it this year (2026).

 Some of our pagination elements may trigger an accessibility error.
-We commit to improving this during redesign work in 2025 or earlier.
+We commit to improving this.

 We are committed to improving accessibility wherever it is making content harder to access.